igorlima/unapologetic-snippets/docs/languages/js/index.md

 store)_ or to record the user's browsing activity _(including clicking particular buttons, logging in, or recording which pages were visited in the past)_.

+The server can then use these cookies to identify the user, remember their preferences, track their session, etc.

 # Navigation Structure
 {: .no_toc }